coop182/jquery.dfp.js/Readme.markdown

     </tr>
 </table>

-Please see the example-bootstrap.js file for an example of how to use these.
+Please see the [example-bootstrap.js](https://github.com/coop182/jquery.dfp.js/blob/master/example-bootstrap.js) file for an example of how to use these.

 Default Targeting
 -----------------

-The following targeting options are built into this script and should be setup in your DFP account ([within Inventory/Custom Targeting](https://support.google.com/dfp_sb/bin/answer.py?hl=en&answer=2983838)) to make full use of them:
+The following targeting options are built into this script and should be setup in your DFP account ([within Inventory/Custom Targeting](https://support.google.com/dfp_sb/bin/answer.py?hl=en&answer=2983838)) to make full use of them.

+**Beware: The Targeting string has a 40 character limit!**

 <table>
     <tr>